How to Live Stream Islamic Services this Ramadan Using OneStream Live

 3. Dars, Daura-e-Quran, and Daura-e-Tafseer

 These are Islamic lectures that revolve around understanding the teachings of the Quran, the Holy Book of Muslims.
 They involve going through the Quran, chapter by chapter, verse by verse, through detailed translations and interpretations.
+The Muslim Ullemah (Islamic scholars) discuss the wisdom behind each of the Quranic chapters, the Holy commandments, and how they apply to the everyday lives of Muslims.

 4. Islamic Courses